MindFlavor/prometheus_iota_exporter/README.md

 [![commitssince](https://img.shields.io/github/commits-since/mindflavor/prometheus_iota_exporter/0.1.0.svg)](https://img.shields.io/github/commits-since/mindflavor/prometheus_iota_exporter/0.1.0.svg)

 ## Intro
 A Rust Prometheus exporter for IOTA (Iri) server.
 This tool exports the information provided by the Iri server API in a format that [Prometheus](https://prometheus.io/) can understand.
 It's a Rust-only clone of this exporter: [https://github.com/crholliday/iota-prom-exporter](https://github.com/crholliday/iota-prom-exporter).
-While this tool does not currently support all the metrics supported by the aoforementioned exporter it does not require NodeJS so it's easier to deploy on servers.
-Being Rust, the memory footprint is small (as it should be for such a simple tool).
+While this tool does not currently support all the metrics supported by the aforementioned exporter it does not require NodeJS so it's easier to deploy on servers.
+Being Rust, the memory/CPU footprint is also small (as it should be for such a simple tool).
 This library also exports the *last snapshotted* milestone so you can visually check if the new automatic snapshotting functionality works:

 ![](imgs/snap_grafa.png)